Rules & Regulations

 **NEW**All categories will be awarded and announced in order of placement. ex. eighth- first place

-Special awards and a Star Performer Award will be presented at each award ceremony by one of our fabulous adjudicators!
+Special awards will be presented at each award ceremony by one of our fabulous adjudicators!

 **NEW** The Top Routine of the day will be awarded at the final awards ceremony each day.